beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/MexMICAI2.png)

-I am super grateful for the opportunity to have been a program chair of MICAI2024 of the Mexican AI Society (SMIA) 🤩Thanks to **President Lourdes Martinez** and **Hiram Ponce** for the support and  José Carranza for his work c/ local chair at INAOE ☺️
+I am super grateful for the opportunity to have been a program chair of MICAI2024 of the Mexican AI Society (SMIA) 🤩 Thanks to **President Lourdes Martinez** and **Hiram Ponce** for the support and  José Carranza for his work c/ local chair at INAOE ☺️
 It is an honor to work together with the SMIA and the AI ​​community in Mexico (AMEXCOMP) since I can see everyone's passion for making computer science more accessible to everyone 🥰

 >> ![ ](/MexMICAI4.jpeg)